goblinfactory/study-ang2-play-by-play/README.md

 ![play by play with john papa and ward bell](notes/play-by-play.png)

 That's not me above, I am neither of those guys, that's John Papa (left) and Ward Bell on right...
-I was at home watching their Pluralsight video, which I highly recommend, for a superb introduction to the thinking behind how to use Angular 2 in a semi real-ish type way.
+I was at home watching their [pluralsight play by play video](https://www.pluralsight.com/courses/play-by-play-angular-2-quick-start-john-papa-ward-bell)
+, which I highly recommend, for a superb introduction to the thinking behind how to use Angular 2 in a semi real-ish type way.

 ## random notes